 HMS Cornwall (Armoured Cruiser): 11 January 1912 – 13 January 1914

 Perrett was stationed at Plymouth between all of his shipboard deployments.
 He was promoted only once, to corporal on 22 May 1899 and was granted the Long Service & Good

 Conduct Medal on 6 September 1908.
 He saw no active wartime service prior to World War One.

-after his return to Canada.
+return to Canada.
 An obscure notation made on his service sheet may indicate that he died in 1951.

 The photographs exhibited below were probably taken some after March 1902 while Perrett was serving aboard the HMS Monarch.
 At that time the ship’s commanding officer -

 Captain Robert Kyle McAlpine – had also been appointed Naval Officer Commanding, Ascension Island.